printtracker/public-documentation/docs/webadmin/billing-preferences/billing-meters.md

 After hitting **Enter**, the offset will be applied to only the counter you selected.
 This offset will be reflected in all the default custom reports, the device overview page, and in your ERP if you're using a data-processor that supports offset meters (such as E-Automate).

 ![](../images/billing-preferences-offset-counter.png){: style="width:200px"}

+### Billing Meters and Settings Inheritance
+Billing meters are unique from other settings because they can have a serious impact on the accuracy of your reporting and billing.
+While billing meter preferences can be configured at the entity-level, as soon as a device reports its first meter, the billing preferences used will be locked in for the device and any changes to the billing preferences in your hierarchy will no longer affect the billing preferences used for the device.
+This prevents an unsuspecting user from changing billing preferences and impacting the meters reported for your entire fleet.